wp-plugins/gwolle-gb/readme.txt

 So if you already have a blog with comments, the guestbook entries might get lost in there, and keeping a separate guestbook can be good.
 But if you don't use standard comments, you can just as easily use the comment section for a guestbook.

-= How do I localize a plugin? =

-A good start to learn about localization and WP plugins is the guide "Localizing a WordPress plugin using poEdit" (http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/) and also the WordPress documentation.
-When you made a translation, you can send the po-file to marcel at timelord.nl.

 == Screenshots ==

-1. Frontend view of the list of guestbook entries.
+1. Frontend View of the list of guestbook entries.
 On top the button that will show the form when clicked.
 Then pagination.
 Then the list of entries.
-2. Dashboard widget with new and unchecked entries.
+2. Widget with different options.
-3. Main page with the overview panel, so that you easily can see what's the overall status.
+3. Main Admin Page with the overview panel, so that you easily can see what's the overall status.
-2. List of guestbook entries.
+4. List of guestbook entries.
 The icons display the status of an entry.
-3. The editor for a single entry.
+5. The Editor for a single entry.
 The Actions are using AJAX.
 There is a log of each entry what happened to this entry.
-4. Settings panel.
+6. Settings Page.
 This is the first tab where you can select which parts of the form to show and use.
+7. Dashboard Widget with new and unchecked entries.

 == Changelog ==

+= 1.5.4 =
+* 2015-10-15
+* Security fix: Use AJAX the proper way for CAPTCHA check (thanks htbridge.ch).
+* Translations moved to GlotPress.
+* Support Shortcode UI.
+* Properly enqueue frontend JavaScript.
+* Use plugins_url() for admin enqueue.
+* Don't use WP_PLUGIN_URL and GWOLLE_GB_URL anymore.

+= 1.5.3 =
+* 2015-10-01
+* When email is disabled, save it anyway when user is logged in.
+* Add nb_NO (thanks Bjørn Inge Vårvik).
+* Update ru_RU.

+= 1.5.2 =
+* 2015-09-15
+* First stab at supporting MultiSite.
+* When deleting an entry on the Editor page, start with a clean slate.
+* On Entries page, give Book ID its own column.
+* Do not cache page when using a Captcha.
+* Admin Enqueue moved to its own function and action.
+* Only toggle our own postboxes.
+* Update pot, nl_NL, zh_TW.

+= 1.5.1 =
+* 2015-09-14
+* Support Multiple Guestbooks.
+* Add book_id field to database and class-entry, default is book_id 1.
+* Add parameter book_id to shortcodes.
+* Add parameter book_id to get_entries and get_entry_count functions.
+* Show and Edit book_id on Admin Editor.
+* Add icons for book_id and admin_reply, add title attributes.
+* Don't show so much metadata on unpublished entry.
+* Fix link to entry in moderation mail.
+* Add notice for using CAPTCHA with a caching plugin.
+* No need to add options on install, we have defaults for that.
+* Rename install/upgrade functions.
+* Test if db tables exist, before adding them.
+* Update pot, nl_NL, ru_RU.

+= 1.5.0 =
+* 2015-09-10
+* Only support WordPress 3.7+, since they really are supported.
+* Add option for widget to not show admin entries.
+* When saving an entry, reset author_id and checkedby for non-existent users.
+* Add action for deleted_user to reset author_id (and maybe checkedby).
+* Add parameter author_id to gwolle_gb_get_entries function.
+* Add parameter no_moderators to gwolle_gb_get_entries function.
+* Add function gwolle_gb_get_moderators.
+* Update pot, nl_NL, ru_RU.

 = 1.4.9 =
+* 2015-09-09
-* 2015-
+* Add HTML5 Markup.
 * Use content_url() for the Captcha (thanks harald.reingruber).
 * Rename class and function files to WP standards.
 * Move mail functions to own file.
 * Add permalink of guestbook to mails.
-* Add mail to author on Admin Reply.
+* Add mail to author on Admin Reply with option on editor page.
+* Translate BBcode icontext with wp_localize_script.
+* Add Emoji to Admin Editor.
+* Add number of unchecked entries to admin bar, if > 0.
+* Change text-domain to slug.
-* Update de_DE.
+* Update pot, de_DE, nl_NL.

 = 1.4.8 =
 * 2015-08-27